ml5js/ml5-website-v01/README.md

 # ML5 Website

-The [ML5 website](https://itpnyu.github.io/ml5/) is built with [Docusaurus](https://docusaurus.io/).
+This website is built with [Docusaurus](https://docusaurus.io/).

 Docusaurus is an open-source library, built with React, to create and maintain documentation websites.

-All the website content and documentation lives in the master branch but website is served from `gh-pages`.

 ### Contributing

+The website source is in the `source` branch.
+The site is served from `master`.

 Almost all the content for the website can be found in markdown under the `docs/` folder at the root level of the repository.

 The naming convention we are using is the following:

 * Examples are named: `examples-[name of example].md`